MarwaMohamed299/AddressBook/README.md

 📬 Input Validations – Built-in server-side validations on Email and Phone Number fields.

 🛠️ Serilog Integration – Structured and file-based logging using Serilog for better diagnostics and debugging.

+📤 File Upload – Upload and store profile photos for each address entry.

+📊 Export to Excel – Export address book data to a downloadable Excel file.